gregwebs/go-recovery/README.md

 The upgrades are conservative and will insert function wrapping that is sometimes unnecesssary.
 In a go statement the arguments to a function, including the method receiver are evaluated immediately.
 In `go fn(x)`, x is evaluated immediately.
 The function wrapping with `go func(x){}(x)` maintains the property of immediate evaluation.
-If the variable is immutable or copied before changed, then immediate evaluation is unnecessary.
+If the variable is immutable or copied before changed, then immediate evaluation is unnecessary, but you will need to inspect this manually.